hiperiondev/ladder-parser/README.md

 - make

 #### LIMITATIONS
-- An output must be the end of line
+- An output must be the end of line or have only ORs
 - Others?

 #### TODO